Pirates of the Caribbean Adventureland Magic Kingdom

 This is a classic Walt Disney attraction and should not be missed!

-Pirates of the Caribbean is a FastPass+ attraction.
-The wait time generally ranges from 30 to 90 minutes.
+Lighning Lanes access for Pirates of the Caribbean is available with the purchase of Genie+.
+The standy wait time generally ranges from 30 to 90 minutes.

 This is a great attraction when it’s hot outside since most of the queue is indoors.